m-delem/aphantasiaReasoningViie/README.md

 **MLA**

-> Delem, Maël, et al. “Supplementary Materials for ‘the Impact of Mental
+> Delem, Maël, et al. “Supplementary Materials for ‘The Impact of Mental
 > Images on Reasoning: A Study on Aphantasia’.”
 OSF, 19 Nov.
 2025.
 Web.

 **Chicago**

 > Delem, Maël, Damien Le Clézio, Merlin Monzel, and Gaën Plancher.
 2025.
-> “Supplementary Materials for ‘the Impact of Mental Images on
+> “Supplementary Materials for ‘The Impact of Mental Images on
 > Reasoning: A Study on Aphantasia’.”
 OSF.
 November 19.
 > <doi:10.17605/OSF.IO/HFBCP>.